Header Graphic

 WAAS-enabled GPS units will begin to display angular deviation when the aircraft approaches the FAF of an LPV approach.

-Press the OBS key before entering the holding pattern, before executing a course reversal, before proceeding to the first waypoint in the missed approach procedure.
+On the Garmin 430 for example, press the OBS key before entering the holding pattern, before executing a course reversal, before proceeding to the first waypoint in the missed approach procedure.